Usage

 It also works with any custom property added using the Custom Properties Modifier.

-This handy feature allows you to apply the value of any modifier property to all scene states at once.
-Just right-click the property of the scene modifier you want to apply to all scene states and select “Apply To All Scene States”.
+This handy feature allows you to apply the value of any modifier property to other scene states at once.
+Just right-click the property of the scene modifier you want to apply and select “Apply To All Scene States.”